bfillmer/todo-and-tonic/README.md

 # Todo & Tonic

-Traditional todo application in React.
+Traditional todo application in React, persists to localStorage.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and boilerplate ported from [bfillmer/playground](https://github.com/bfillmer/playground).